brugr9/Heartbeat51/README.md

 ### 3.1.
 Messaging Startup

-On `EventBeginPlay` an MQTT-Client is created and connected (see Figure 3.1.).
+On `EventBeginPlay` an MQTT-Client is created and connected (see figure 3.1.).
 The MQTT-Plugin writes to the output log with custom log category `LogMQTTCore` (see listing 3.2.).
-Wireshark dissecting port 1883 lists, e.g., the `Connect Command` sent from the UE MQTT-Client (see Figure 3.2.).
+Wireshark dissecting port 1883 lists, e.g., the `Connect Command` sent from the UE MQTT-Client (see figure 3.2.).

 With event `OnConnect` &ndash; if the connection was accepted &ndash; the topic is subscribed and event `HeartbeatStandby` is called (cp. section 3.1.1.).
 With event `OnMessage` the received message is evaluated by calling event `HeartbeatUpdate` (cp. section 3.1.2.).